Contact the Berks County Coalition to End Homelessness at 610-372-7222.

-Funding for the Homeless Assistance Program (HAP) is provided to Counties by the State Department of Public Welfare, Office of Social Programs, and makes available a continuum of services to homeless and near homeless individuals and families.
+Funding for the Homeless Assistance Program (HAP) is provided to Counties by the State Department of Human Services.
+It makes available a continuum of services to homeless and near homeless individuals and families.
 HAP funds help to assure 1) homelessness can be avoided through a variety of prevention services assisting clients to maintain affordable housing; 2) people who are homeless can find refuge and care; and 3) homeless and near homeless clients are assisted in moving toward self-sufficiency.

 HAP funds are made available to Counties to mitigate the effects of homelessness on families and individuals through the provision of housing, prevention activities, and case management services.
 The primary goal is to assist homeless families and individuals in becoming self-sufficient, which includes permanent living arrangements as the final goal.
 Equally important are the funds provided for prevention activities.
 Prevention remains one of the most effective and cost-efficient ways to resolve homelessness.